GREAT COATES VILLAGE HALL HIRING AGREEMENT AND STANDARD CONDITIONS OF HIRE FOR ALL USERS.

 The Hirer shall be liable for:

-- the cost of repair of any damage (including accidental and malicious damage) done to any part of the premises including the curtilage thereof or the contents of the Premises all claims, losses, damages and costs made against or incurred by the Village Council, their employees, volunteers, agents or invitees in respect of damage or loss of property or injury to persons arising as a result of the use of the premises (including the storage of equipment) by the Hirer, and all claims, losses, damages and costs made against or incurred by the Village Council, their employees, volunteers, agents or invitees as a result of any nuisance caused to a third party as a result of the use of the premises by the Hirer, and
+- the cost of repair of any damage (including accidental and malicious damage) done to any part of the premises including the grounds.
+All claims, losses, damages and costs made against or incurred by the Village Council, their employees, volunteers, agents or invitees in respect of damage or loss of property or injury to persons arising as a result of the use of the premises (including the storage of equipment) by the Hirer, and all claims, losses, damages and costs made against or incurred by the Village Council, their employees, volunteers, agents or invitees as a result of any nuisance caused to a third party as a result of the use of the premises by the Hirer, and

 - Subject to sub-clause (a), the Hirer shall indemnify and keep indemnified accordingly each member of the Village Council and the Village Hall’s employees, volunteers, agents and invitees against such liabilities.